 Have questions?
 Contact Michigan Auto Law for a free consultation

 If you have questions about the settlement value that the Colossus personal injury calculator has determined for your car accident case and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.

 (Sources: Consumer Federation of America, “The ‘Good Hands’ Company or a Leader in Anti-Consumer Practices?
 Excessive Prices and Poor Claims Practices at the Allstate Corporation,” July 18, 2007, at 21; BusinessWeek, “In Tough Hands at Allstate,” May 1, 2006; DIFS, Market Conduct Examination Number 2013C-0059, Targeted Market Conduct Examination Report of Allstate Property and Casualty Insurance Company, June 20, 2014 (pages 1 and 8 of the report))